-The translators chose the word “discernment” to give readers a better picture of the meaning.
+In Philippians 1:9 the New King James translators chose the word discernment to give readers a better picture of the meaning.
 Paul prayed that believers would have plenty of knowledge and discernment that they might approve things that are excellent.

 Paul even told the Corinthians to judge (test, discern) what he said (1 Corinthians 10:15)!
 We say the same.
 Do not accept what we say at face value, but look up the scriptures we cite.
 Prove God’s Word, and then put into practice what you know to be true.

 What standard should believers use to form opinions?
 Our own inclinations?
 Certainly not!